 Chase Sapphire Preferred = A 10xT Favorite

-Chase Freedom – Chase Freedom is a basic cash back card but it technically earns Ultimate Reward Points.
+Chase Freedom (Learn More) –Chase Freedom is a basic cash back card but it technically earns Ultimate Reward Points.
 If you have a Chase Sapphire Preferred or Chase Ink you can “unlock” your Freedom points to be used for more than just cash back.

-Chase Ink Plus – Chase Ink Plus is a business credit card that earns 5x points (on the first $50,000 spend) at office supply stores and on cellular phone, landline, internet and cable TV services.
-Ink Plus is currently offering a signup bonus of 60,000 points after $5,000 spend in the first 3 months.
+Chase Ink Preferred (Learn More) – Chase Ink Plus is a business credit card that earns 3x points on dining and travel.
+Ink Preferred is currently offering a signup bonus of 80,000 points.

 Sailing in Maui thanks to Chase Ultimate Rewards Points

 How to Redeem Chase Ultimate Rewards

 Chase Ultimate Rewards can be redeemed to book travel through the Chase Ultimate Rewards Portal (1.2 cents per point), receive cash back (1 cent per point, don’t do this unless you hate traveling), or transferred to any of Chase’s travel partners.

 Here is a list of Chase’s Airline Transfer Partners.

 The first two redemption options are pretty simple so we will jump right to the transfer options for today’s overview.

 1) Transfer to Korean Air to Book Flights on Delta: